 To this day, I have issues with how Mint tracks common things like stock splits and even the value of each investment in my account.
 When I logged in today, the site had replaced one of my stocks with the nickname of the account on Schwab, so instead of showing the stock ticker symbol, it says “Joint Investment Account.”

-Investments is where Personal Capital really shines.
-Personal Capital’s investment analysis tools are the best I’ve ever seen in both paid and free tools ranging from online sites to desktop based software like Quicken.
+Investments are where Empower really shines.
+Empower’s investment analysis tools are the best I’ve ever seen in both paid and free tools ranging from online sites to desktop based software like Quicken.

-- The “You Index” – Personal Capital puts together your entire portfolio and tracks it as an “index” against the S&P 500, Dow Jones Industrial Average, a foreign stock index, and US Bond index.
+• The “You Index” – Empower puts together your entire portfolio and tracks it as an “index” against the S&P 500, Dow Jones Industrial Average, a foreign stock index, and US Bond index.
 This compares your personal investment performance compared to the market.

-- Portfolio allocation – Personal Capital creates a visual chart showing your investments by asset category and compares it to a suggested allocation based on a survey of your investment goals and risk tolerance.
+• Portfolio allocation – Empower creates a visual chart showing your investments by asset category and compares it to a suggested allocation based on a survey of your investment goals and risk tolerance.

-- 401(k) Check-Up – The 401(k) analyzer looks at your current retirement investments and breaks out projected growth and fees to show you how your investments will fare over the horizon until you need to cash in during retirement.
+• 401(k) Check-Up – The 401(k) analyzer looks at your current retirement investments and breaks down projected growth and fees to show you how your investments will fare over the horizon until you need to cash in during retirement.
+Keep in mind that even if your company doesn’t offer a 401(k), you can receive 401(k) style benefits by opening an IRA on your own.

-- Investment Checkup – This is the feature that really sold me on Personal Capital.
+• Investment Checkup – This is the feature that really sold me on Empower.
 After adding my investment accounts, the site generated a report showing all of my mutual funds and ETFs and their related fees.
 I did some adjustments based on that report and moved most of my retirement savings into Vanguard funds and Schwab index funds.
 I saved over $300 per year, worth thousands over the life of my investments, based on that report alone.

 Understanding the Big Picture